 Northstar New School needs to collect and use certain types of information about staff, pupils and other individuals who come into contact with the school in order to operate.
 This policy determines what information we collect and how it’s managed.

-Northstar New School is committed to preventing discrimination, valuing diversity, promoting equality and dignity at work and achieving equality of opportunity for all staff, governors, volunteers, trainees, job applicants and contractors.
+Northstar New School is committed to preventing discrimination, valuing diversity, promoting equality and dignity at work and achieving equality of opportunity for all pupils, staff, governors, volunteers, trainees, job applicants and contractors.

 Northstar New School will ensure that appropriate first aid arrangements are in place for our pupils, staff and any visitors.
 This includes providing sufficiently trained employees for our needs and maintaining an adequate supply of first aid equipment.

 Northstar New School operates in accordance with the Health and Safety at Work Act (1974).